 The artifacts mentioned thus far — Journey Maps, Service Blueprints and Playbooks — are only some of the tangible aspects of the work that we typically hand off to clients.
 Any number of them could be employed in any combination that suits our needs but they alone are not Service Design.
 They are part of the process.

 As we move through the process, our proposed approach is of course synonymous with how we tell the story and present our solution.
 This is where the narrative takes shape.
 Using the research we gathered and the supporting documents we’ve created along the way, we can begin to put the pieces together.
 If we’ve done our job right, we can articulate the barriers and see where the moments of opportunity are.
-As far as the emotional arch of a user’s journey, we can see where people’s motivations might lie and layer in Behavioral Change approaches that help us get to the core of what would encourage meaningful and actionable change.
+As far as the emotional arch of an individual’s journey, we can see where people’s motivations might lie and layer in Behavioral Change approaches that help us get to the core of what would encourage meaningful and actionable change.
 This is where we rely heavily on the research, the process and the artifacts we created to guide the path forward.
 From a client’s perspective, it would outline next steps — both strategic and immediately actionable ones.

 At its core, Service Design offers teams the tools and resources they need to arrive to actionable solutions.
 Any of the processes and tools mentioned here can be applied at different points in the process to aid with subsequent steps.
 Applying Service Design means taking a holistic approach, regardless of the point of the process we might be in.
 And it’s part of what makes Service Design unique.